When guests arrive, God arrives!

 All October: “Blankets for Thanksgiving” Drive

 Together with our friends from the “Michael Latchison Singing Ministry” we would like to provide as many blankets as possible to our homeless sisters and brothers this Thanksgiving.
 For this reason, we kindly request all of our Parishioners and Friends to donate one, or more, new blanket of any size.
 Please, bring the blanket(s) to church any Sunday in October.
-They will be given away during Thanksgiving Dinner for the homeless on Wednesday, November 26th at Solomon Temple Missionary Baptist Church.

 For full schedule of events in coming days and weeks CLICK HERE